Name recognition happens in three parts:

 Name Tracing Board

 There’s plenty of wooden name tracing boards on the market these days, but this DIY name recognition was pretty simple to put together.
-You can find out how over on my Instagram.
+Keep following this page to find out how to make your own version.

 - Name recognition happens in three parts: recognising (read), spelling, then writing